 (4) The State Parks and Recreation Department is directed to erect conspicuous signs and markers designating the above areas on the ocean shore of Coos County, with reference to the Oregon coordinate survey system, as areas where travel by motor vehicles is prohibited, areas where travel by motor vehicles is partially restricted, and areas where travel by motor vehicles is allowed, as herein provided.

-[ED NOTE: Exhibit 6 referenced in this rule is not printed in the OAR Compilation.
-Copies are available from the State Parks and Recreation Department.]
+[ED.
+NOTE: Exhibit 6 referenced in this rule is not printed in the OAR Compilation.
+Copies are available from the agency.]